Welcome KOMO Viewers!

 Spring has sprung—it’s finally that time of the year where we go outside and get our gardens growing.
 But gardening gear doesn’t have to cost a “bunch.”
 These fun and frugal gardening ideas are all under $10 bucks… they start as low as $1!

-Garden Stones: I saw some small garden stones at a big box retailer, and they were priced at six dollars apiece.
+Garden Stones: I saw some small garden stones at a big box retailer, and I also got gardening tools.
 Here’s a much cheaper idea.
 Instead, grab some stones from your garden (or a friend’s), paint them with acrylic paint, add adhesive letters from the dollar store and spray with sealer.
 You’ll have big beautiful garden stones for a fraction of the cost.

 Fancy Fly Swatters: It’s wonderful to be outdoors this time of year, but many insects can be pesky pests!
 You can find flyswatters (2 for a buck) and faux flowers ($1 for a bunch) and butterflies ($1 for 3) at stores like Dollar Tree.
 To make the fly swatters a little but fancy, use hot glue to secure the flowers and butterflies on the fly swatters.
 It almost makes swatting flies fun!